hebjornberg/mildew-detector/README.md

 - A special thank you to my mentor Precious Ljege for pointers on how to improve the project and explaining machine learning concepts in depth.

+- To my fellow students in the #community-sweden Slack-channel, that are always there to spitball ideas with and provide general encouragement as you move along through your project.

 - Code Institute for providing learning material on predictive analysis and how to build an application performing it, as well as providing a premade template from which the project could be designed.

 ### Code